 Lumps and bumps aren’t uncommon in your mouth.
 You may have experienced them before on your tongue, lips, or the back of your throat.
-There are many possible reasons why you could have a bump on the roof of your mouth.
+Many things can cause a bump on the roof your mouth, including a canker sore or a cyst.
 Most causes are harmless.

 1. Torus palatinus

 Torus palatinus is a bony growth in the middle of the hard palate, also known as the roof of your mouth.
 It can vary in size, from hardly noticeable to very large.
 Even if it’s large, torus palatinus isn’t a sign of any underlying disease.
 Some people are simply born with it, though it might not appear until later in life.